abbymcleod/Protein-and-Vegetarian-Diets/README.md

 ## Assessment of Missingness

-The columns `'date'`, `'rating'`, and `'review'` have a significant amount of missing values in the dataset, so I will assess the missingness of these variables.
+The columns `'date'`, `'rating'`, and `'review'` have a significant amount of missing values in the `merged` dataset, so I will assess the missingness of these variables in `merged`.

 ### NMAR Analysis